Improve Your B2B Lead Generation With These Tactics!

 If you’re running ads for a specific service or product, look at when that service/product’s page and related blogs get the most traffic.

-Finally, look at when you get the most new leads.
+Finally, look at when you get the newest leads.
 These are probably email sign-ups.
 Once again, this is a preferred time for your customers.

 - Don’t Waste Clicks